 Other categories of auctions held during the two weeks of sales at Bonhams Hong Kong included Fine and Rare Wines, Cognac and Single Malt Whisky which was notable for the consistently high prices paid for single malt whisky from distinguished distilleries in Scotland and Japan.

-Fine Jewelry and Jadeite saw consistent bidding for a wide range of fine stones and signed jewelry.
+Fine Jewellery and Jadeite saw consistent bidding for a wide range of fine stones and signed jewellery.
 The auction of Fine Watches and Wristwatches demonstrated that the market is still buoyant for working vintage and modern pieces from famous brands.
-The Asian 20th Century and Contemporary Art sale was notable for the highest price ever paid at Bonhams for a painting by Liu Ye (b.1964) 'Red, Yellow, Blue' which sold for HK$6,040,000 and for achieving HK$1,360,000 for the dramatic and richly colored family scene 'Ibu dan Anak-Anak' by distinguished Indonesian artist Hendra Gunawan (1918-1983).
+The Asian 20th Century and Contemporary Art sale was notable for the highest price ever paid at Bonhams for a painting by Liu Ye (b.1964) 'Red, Yellow, Blue' which sold for HK$6,040,000 and for achieving HK$1,360,000 for the dramatic and richly coloured family scene 'Ibu dan Anak-Anak' by distinguished Indonesian artist Hendra Gunawan (1918-1983).